danghuynhdaty/MVC5/OnlineShop/Assets/Admin/bower_components/Flot/PLUGINS.md

 Then they will be copied by Flot into each series, providing default values in case none are specified.

-Think hard and long about naming the options.
+Think hard and int about naming the options.
 These names are going to be public API, and code is going to depend on them if the plugin is successful.